-The second section describes the main users of CogWatch from a functional rather than market perspective, therefore providing the reason for developing the CogWatch.
+The second section describes the main users of CogWatch from a functional rather than market perspective, therefore providing the reason for developing CogWatch.
+This section remains the same with the initial exploitation plan.

 The third section provides an analysis of CogWatch's potential market.
 This analysis includes information about the users, regulations for medical devices, current cognitive rehabilitation practices and competitors.
+The competitors section has been updated with the entry of two commercially available cognitive rehabilitation platforms.
+The platforms are briefly reviewed and compared against CogWatch.
 It is shown that while the potential market is significant there are no major commercial competitors.

-In the fourth section, an initial estimate about the costs of deploying CogWatch in a healthcare setting, including purchasing and service/support costs was presented.
+In the fourth section, an update of the initial estimate about the costs of deploying CogWatch in a healthcare setting, including purchasing and service/support costs is presented.
 A multidimensional framework of development, financing and organizational activities that can be potentially used to set up and run a business plan, is outlined.
 It is argued that a successful marketing strategy should be based on evidence about clinical effectiveness, satisfaction of regulatory requirements and cost-effectiveness.
-An initial estimate of the competitiveness of CogWatch is provided based on the 'headroom' method and the estimated costs of the basic CogWatch system.
-A SWAT analysis is also provided followed by issues and actions related to IP.
+An updated estimate of the competitiveness of CogWatch is provided based on the 'headroom' method and the estimated costs of the basic CogWatch system.
+A SWOT analysis is also updated followed by issues and actions related to IP.

-In Section 5, partners outline their individual exploitation plans.
-These include individual activities within their operational sectors as well as collaborative activities.
+In Section 5, partners report progress on their individual exploitation plans defined in D5.3.1.
+This includes individual activities within their operational sectors as well as collaborative activities.

-The report concludes that, at least in the UK market, CogWatch can potentially be a very promising and cost-effective solution for personalized home-based cognitive rehabilitation.
+The report reinforces the conclusion that, at least in the UK market, CogWatch can potentially be a very promising and cost-effective solution for personalised home-based cognitive rehabilitation.